-On August 3, 2021, one complaint was filed by a purported shareholder of the Company in the United States District Court for the Southern District of New York, captioned Stein v.
-Ikonics Corporation, et al., No. 1:21-cv-6550 (the "Stein Action").
-On August 11, 2021, another complaint was filed by a purported shareholder of the Company in the United States District Court for the Eastern District of New York, captioned Bendimez v.
+Six complaints have been filed by purported shareholders of IKONICS related to the mergers.
+On August 3, 2021, a complaint was filed in the United States District Court for the Southern District of New York, captioned Stein v.
+Ikonics Corporation, et al., No. 1:21-cv-06550.
+On August 11, 2021, a second complaint was filed in the United States District Court for the Eastern District of New York, captioned Bendimez v.
 Ikonics Corporation, et al., No. 1:21-cv-04514.
-The complaints name as defendants, IKONICS and the members of its board of directors and allege violations of Sections 14(a) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and certain SEC rules and regulations promulgated thereunder.
-Each complaint generally alleges, among other things, that certain disclosure in a version of this preliminary proxy statement/prospectus contained in the registration statement on Form S-4 originally filed with the SEC on July 30, 2021 misrepresented and/or omitted material information.
+On August 19, 2021, a third complaint was filed in the United States District Court for the Southern District of New York, captioned Whitfield v.
+Ikonics Corporation, et al., No. 1:21cv-0710.
+On October 1, 2021, a fourth complaint was filed in the United States District Court for the Southern District of New York, captioned Jacobs v.
+Ikonics Corporation, et al., No. 1:21-cv-08148.
+On October 6, 2021, a fifth complaint was filed in the United States District Court for the Eastern District of Pennsylvania, captioned Ciccotelli v.
+Ikonics Corporation, et al., No. 2:21-cv-04391.
+On November 3, 2021, a sixth complaint was filed in the United States District Court for the Southern District of New York, captioned Noorman v.
+Ikonics Corporation, et al., No. 1:21-cv-09047.
+The Stein, Bendimez, Jacobs, Ciccotelli, and Noorman complaints name IKONICS and the members of its board of directors as defendants.
+The Whitfield complaint names as defendants IKONICS, its board of directors, and four other entities associated either with Telluride or TeraWulf and that are involved in the transactions discussed herein.
+Each of thesix complaints alleges violations of Sections 14(a) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and certain SEC rules and regulations promulgated thereunder.
+Generally, the complaints allege, among other things, that disclosures made in the July 30, 2021 registration statement filed on Form S-4 with the SEC, or various amendments to that registration statement, misrepresented and/or omitted material information.
 The complaints seek, among other remedies, injunctive relief, including enjoining defendants from proceeding with or consummating the mergers, rescissory damages, and an award of costs and expenses, including attorneys' and experts' fees and expenses.
-IKONICS and the members of directors have not yet responded to either complaint but believe they are without merit.
-However, there can beno assurance that the IKONICS will prevail in any lawsuit.
-Additionally, similar lawsuits may be filed between the date of this filing and the date of the special meeting.
+IKONICS and the members of its board of directors have not yet answered or moved to dismiss any of the complaints, and believe they are without merit.
+However, there can be no assurance that IKONICS or its directors will prevail in any lawsuit.
+Additionally, similar lawsuitsmay be filed between the date of this filing and the date of the special meeting.

-2. Inventories
+Inventories

-The major components of inventories as of June 30, 2021 and December 31, 2020 were as follows:
+The major components of inventories as of September 30, 2021 and December 31, 2020 were as follows:

+Sep 30, 2021 Dec 31, 2020

-Raw materials \$ 1,286,151 \$ 1,323,655
+Raw materials \$ 1,487,128 \$ 1,323,655

-Work-in-progress 399,738 428,753
+Work-in-progress 356,365 428,753

-Finished goods 1,140,543 1,065,458
+Finished goods 1,104,345 1,065,458

-Reduction to LIFO cost (1,218,604) (1,172,891)
+Reduction to LIFO cost (1,298,321) (1,172,891)

-Total Inventories \$ 1,607,828 \$ 1,644,975
+Total Inventories \$ 1,649,517 \$ 1,644,975